Chapter 6: Contract Administration

 - Required approvals of award and evidence of legal review

-- Original signed contract, all contract modifications, and documents supporting modifications
+- Original signed contracts, all contract modifications, and documents supporting modifications

 - Notices to unsuccessful bidders or offerors and records of any debriefings